 To create a dead ball and stop the play, the defensive team must have control of the ball in the infield.
 Possession must be with an infielder, pitcher or catcher.
 The umpire may call time and instruct each runner to proceed to the base to which they were closest, in the umpire's discretion.

-- 8. On defense, each team uses eleven (11) players including five (5) outfielders. - 9.
-Every player must play at least one inning in the infield per game (C, P, 1B, 2B, 3B, SS).
+8. On defense, each team uses eleven (11) players including five (5) outfielders.